openpolitics/manifesto/elections.md

 ## Electoral Reform

-Introduce a 'None of the Above' box on all ballot papers to formally and positively register abstention.
+Introduce a "None of the Above" box on all ballot papers to formally and positively register abstention.

 Introduce voting by proportional representation using the Single Transferable Vote (STV) method in all General and Local Elections.